NickWaterton/gallery/README.md

 Other Pi's with single HDMI ports should work as well, in which case the caption display should be connected to HDMI-1.

 If you connect your displays in any other configuration (caption on HDMI-2 for example) then things may not work as expected, as Wayland is finicky about this.
+**NOTE:** Getting touch screens to line up properly with thwo displays connected is difficult, you *have* to use the graphical "preferences->screen configuration" utility to set the orientation and positioning of the screens correctly, and may have to switch the touchscreen mode to "multitouch".
+Configuring the screens is beyond the scope of this program, and I can't help you with that.

 ### OS